massgov/mayflower-patternlab/.github/CONTRIBUTING.md

     - Code
         - [Element](http://getbem.com/naming/) and [Modifier](http://getbem.com/naming/) level selectors are written using a short hand SASS method => `&__element` or `&--modifier`
         - All selectors are nested within the block level class (.ma\_\_action-finder { a { ... } &\_\_element { ... } } )
-        - Properties are sorted Alphabetically with one exception where position properties (bottom, left, right, top) are placed after the position property.
+        - Properties are sorted Alphabetically with one exception
+            - If a `position` is used then it's sub properties (bottom, left, right, top) are placed after the position property.
-        - Media queries should be nested within the selector they target (ie: &\_\_item { padding: 40px; @media($bp-small-max) { padding: 20px; }} )
+        - Media queries are nested within the selector they target (ie: &\_\_item { padding: 40px; @media($bp-small-max) { padding: 20px; }} )
-    - Variables
+    - Variables are used for all colors ($c-...) and breakpoints ($bp-...)
-        - Color values except white and black
-        - Breakpoints (ie: $bp-) come in min and max values
-        - Can be added to the top of the file for local reused values, but have to be namespaced to match the filename (ie: \_action-finder.scss => $action-finder-min-height: 40px;)
+    - local variables, if namespaced (ie: \_actionfinder.scss => $action-finder-min-height: 40px;), can be added to the top of the file (ie: \_action-finder.scss => )
     - Mixins
         - Each mixin has it's own file which is bundled into a main mixin.scss file.
-        - Should be used over generic CSS classes (gzip the css file to reduce the duplication)
+        - Should be used over generic CSS classes
-    - Theme Files
+    - Theme Files (scss/06-theme)
         - These files contain all of the branding for your pattern
-        - Properties used in these files include:
+        - Properties used in these files primarily include:
             - Background-color
+            - Background-image (if not used inline in the twig file)
             - Border-color
             - Color
+            - Fill
             - Font-style
             - Font-weight
             - Outline-color
-            - Background-image (if not used inline in the twig file)
+            - Stroke
-        - Note avoid using shorthand properties that include theme properties (ie: 'border: 2px solid;') since many of them set a default color, making them harder to override in the theme file.
+        - Note avoid using shorthand properties that include theme properties (ie: border: 2px solid;) since many of them set a default color, making them harder to override in the theme file.
+Use specific properties instead (ie: border-width: 2px;)

 - JS file(s)
-    - We may already have the code you need in a generic file (ie: accodion.js) that can be used by adding a few specific classes to your markup.
+    - Check for generic code first since we may already have the code you need in a generic file (ie: accordion.js)
-    - Some of the functionality you need might be in a helper file (ie: cookies.js) that can be imported into your specific file
+    - Check for helper files (ie: cookies.js) that can be imported into your specific file instead of recreating code
-    - If you need to create new code, create a new JS file named the same as the Twig file in camelCase (ie: mainNav.js)
+    - New files should match the name of the pattern (ie: main-nav.twig => mainNav.js) they apply to or have a generic name (ie: accordion.js)
+    - File names are camelCase
-    - Files follow a basic [starter](../docs/javascript-template.md) template that uses modules and jQuery.
+    - Files follow a basic [starter](../docs/javascript-template.md) template that uses Node Modules and jQuery.
     - Variables
         - if pointing to a jQuery object, start with '$' (ie: const $el = $('.js-action-finder');)
         - `const` should be used for variables that aren't supposed to be changed.